 Everybody has probably seen videos of rock climbers doing cool and tricky movements.
 Swinging and pulling themselves up with one hand are probably the best ones.
 Such movements obviously involve strength, endurance, and flexibility to be carried out.
 To help your kid develop all these 3 could be the best thing that you can do as a parent!
 Besides letting them enjoy life and keeping them safe at the same time.

 You’re only probably here for this reason- to unplug your kid from electronics.
 We feel you.
 It’s kind of hard nowadays to get them off their gadgets because obviously there is nothing more fun to do.
 But let’s be honest, there is a multitude of fun things to try and do!
 If you are more than willing to try some of those, you can successfully get them off their phones.
 Rock climbing can be your best option for that!
 Not only will it take your kid outdoors, it also has a good mixture of fun and challenge!

 Indoor Climbing or Outdoor Climbing?

 Indoor climbing is done in a climbing gym.
-This kind of gym has an artificial wall with artificial rocks designed most often with colorful, attractive and sometimes animal shapes.
-Because the rocks are so easy to spot, it is a very conducive place for kids to learn the basics and practice the placement of their hand and foot.
+This kind of gym has an artificial wall with artificial rocks designed most often with colorful, attractive, and sometimes animal shapes.
+Because the rocks are so easy to spot, it is a very conducive place for kids to learn the basics and practice the placement of their hands and feet.
 Furthermore, climbing gyms have climbing corners where kids can climb and play at the same time.
 You can also supervise them there closely because the environment is much more controlled.

 To get the most out of indoor or outdoor climbing, bringing play toys is a must.
 They keep them entertained and they can also be their best company!
 Check our best robot dog for kids!